What is the GDPR?

 - Your general usage metrics (time in the guide, how many times you opened the guide, etc.)

-If you choose not to share your information with the guide but you check-in to the Attendees feature of a guide, your profile details will be visible (first name, last name, company information, profile image).
+If you choose not to share your information with the guide but you check in to the Connect feature of a guide, your profile details will be visible (first name, last name, company information, profile image).
 If you connect with other users, you will share any additional information you have entered in your Profile details (contact info, social media links, website).

 If you choose not to share your information but sign-in to a Guidebook account when accessing the guide, the organizers will see your first and last name, email, avatar image, and any company information you’ve chosen to include in your Guidebook profile.
+By allowing your QR code to be scanned or provide an email for attendance purposes, then your information may be shared with the guide owner or individual that scans the QR code.
 Usage details will not be provided.

 When end-users share data with the guide organizers, everyone wins.
 Here are a few of the ways shared data may be used: